This post may contain affiliate links, view our disclosure policy.

 Road tripping with toddlers presents its own set of challenges and requires additional thought when it comes to toddler-friendly road trip activities and food.

-When considering toddler car snacks, the most important thing is to avoid giving them anything to eat that could be deemed a choking hazard.
+When considering toddler road trip food ideas, the most important thing is to avoid giving them anything to eat that could be deemed a choking hazard.

 Our favorite healthy toddler car snacks and road trip foods include: